wikirate/wikirate4py/README.rst

 DataFrames
 ----------

-The 1.0.5 version of wikirate4py library allows users to transform WikiRateEntity objects to DataFrames.
+The 1.2.0 version of wikirate4py library allows users to transform WikiRateEntity objects to DataFrames.
 A usage example can be found below:

 .. code-block:: python

     from wikirate4py import API
+    from wikirate4py.utils import to_dataframe

     api = API('your_api_token')
     cursor = wikirate4py.Cursor(api.get_answers,
                                 metric_name="Revenue EUR",